 As part of stress testing, a bank has to simulate various scenarios, with both fast and slow market shocks.
 The triggers must extend across risk types.
 “It’s important to engage all bodies within the bank,” she said, noting that Finance, Corporate Planning, and business units must come up with mitigating plans.
 “People must speak a common language and determine strategies to cope with a crisis and learn to do it faster than before.”

 In order to ensure consistency, Burgtorf said that stress testing should be done on the whole institution as well as on sub-portfolios.
 She clarified that stress testing is not just sensitivity analysis but is something that “gives an economic story.”
 It’s important to have a strong relationship with the Economics department, because they come up with the numerous parameters that underlie the story.
 This information is then farmed out to the different risk units.
-For example, the credit risk people will work with the deterioration in probability of default (PDs) due to the GDP shock and translate these into a deterioration in credit ratings.
+For example, the credit risk people will work with the deterioration in probability of default (PDs) due to the shock in the gross domestic product (GDP) and translate these into a deterioration in credit ratings.

 Meanwhile, colleagues in Market Risk work with the oversight committee on how to integrate stress parameters into their view of the world.
 The stressed market conditions are translated and re-aggregated.
 “If we hadn’t engaged Economics” as a central component in the stress testing, said Burgtorf, “it wouldn’t be possible.”